CEBRA: The Sam Ibrahim Building, Canada

 The Sam Ibrahim Building at the University of Toronto Scarborough is conceived as an inclusive academic hub, blending diverse learning environments with sensory-forward spaces that support engagement, collaboration, and well-being.
 The instructional center serves as a central building at UTSC, housing the Sam Ibrahim Centre for Inclusive Excellence, Student Services, and the Department of Computer and Mathematical Sciences.
-The learning environments are informed by CEBRA’s comprehensive R&D unit, WISE, which draws on neuroarchitecture: the study of how spatial design influences cognition and well-being.
+The learning environments are informed by CEBRA's comprehensive R&D unit, WISE, which draws on neuroarchitecture: the study of how spatial design influences cognition and well-being.
 20 varied classrooms accommodate different ways of thinking, and support inclusive learning and social exchange.
 These spaces range from a campfirelike theatre-in-the-round to a collaborative auditorium of geometric banquettes.

 Vjosa Wild River Visitor Centres, Albania

-The visitor centre in Tepelenë and information stations in Përmet and Vlorë are being developed as part of the new 13,000-hectare Vjosa Wild River National Park in Albania, Europe’s first protected wild river area.
+The visitor centre in Tepelenë and information stations in Përmet and Vlorë are being developed as part of the new 13,000-hectare Vjosa Wild River National Park in Albania, Europe's first protected wild river area.
 The designs, inspired by the natural landscape of soil and water, feature concrete slabs and natural rocks to mimic the river's surroundings.
 At each site, the architecture merges with the park, providing a distinctive perspective on wild nature in the interior and the landscape design.
 In and across the buildings, the interior offers a variety of spatial experiences.
 From controlled, closed areas around the open common spaces and framed views of the river to high ceilings and cave-like spaces.
 The buildings and landscape include facilities, which strengthen initiatives to create and share knowledge about the protection of wild nature environments, attracting eco-tourism, locals, schools, and researchers.

 New Skenderbeu Stadium, Albania

-In Korça, Albania, a adaptive reuse and urban developement project led by CEBRA, is underway to redevelop the existing football stadium into the new Skenderbeu Stadium.
+In Korça, Albania, an adaptive reuse and urban development project, is underway to redevelop the existing football stadium into the new Skenderbeu Stadium.
 This development, part of a broader master plan, aims to transform the area into a lively neighborhood and a stadium capacity of 10,000 seats.
 CEBRA plans to extend the park across the Bulevardi Rilindasit and through the plot to form a green and shaded space at the very centre of the site.
 In the proposed master plan, the building mass is divided into city blocks as the proposal extends adjacent streets from the surrounding neighbourhoods into the area.
 Each block should then be filled with individual buildings of varying sizes and functions.
 Thus, new streets and alleys are formed that will lead through the neighbourhood and right to the arena.
 While some surrounding buildings will rise above the arena roofline, smaller structures are arranged around the stadium to reduce the perceived scale of the large arena and integrate it with the established architectural character and built environment of Korça.